-As we did in 2020, we will again be working this year with a limited number of shelters, bringing gifts and a festive meal provided by neighborhood restaurants.
-So we will not be needing the help of the thousands of volunteers who so generously give their time each year.
+As we did in 2022, we will be working this year with a limited number of shelters, bringing gifts and a festive meal provided by neighborhood restaurants, so we will not be needing the help of the thousands of volunteers who so generously give their time each year.
 So take a well-earned rest.
-We’re all hoping we’ll be back to normal in 2022 and seeing you again!
+We’re all hoping we’ll be back to normal in 2023 and seeing you again!

 Thanks to the generosity of our supporters, all of our wishlist names have been taken.
 We are still looking for backpack stuffers for the kids in shelters.
 We will also be working with hundreds of other families who are in permanent housing, but in need of some “comfort and joy” around the holidays, and are in great need of toys and gift cards for them.
 Click on the Toys tab to find out how you can help by donating toys.
 Guaranteed they’ll all find a good home.

 We’re 100% volunteer run, and volunteers are the heart and soul of Christmas in the City.
 Because of COVID and our limited operation this year, there are no opportunities for volunteer.
 We hope to be fully back next year, and will be posting the volunteer positions in mid-October 2023.

 I love this organization because of its general mission to support the less fortunate among us - and to do so with a 100% volunteer base.

 One of the greatest things about volunteering for CITC is that you get the reward of knowing that you’ve helped put joy on a child’s face - a direct result of your hard effort.